PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-07 17:16:11
+Last updated: 2024-04-07 17:16:49
-Random Quote: Out there, I don't stand a chance.
-I do in here. - Jang Deok-su
+Random Quote: So you do have a plan?
+Yeah, Mr. White!
+Yeah, science! - Jesse Pinkman